 Reception Teachers – Miss B. Rogerson and Mrs J. Shepherd

-Reception Teaching Assistants – Miss Fewings & Mrs Nichols
+Reception Teaching Assistants – Mrs H. Nichols and Mrs D. Reid

 During the Reception Class year, the children experience teacher input on a daily basis and access continuous provision through the day to stimulate, develop and enhance their play and development.
 The principles are very much based on learning through play and developing independence, through the Prime and Specific areas of the EYFS curriculum.